Subscribe & Save + Get Free shipping on all Auto-ship Orders

 65. Fernstrom JD, Wurtman RJ.
 Brain serotonin content: physiological regulation by plasma neutral amino acids.
 Science.
 1972;178:414-6.

-66. Markus CR, Olivier B, Panhuysen GE, et al. The bovine protein alpha-lactalbumin increases the plasma ratio of tryptophan to the other large neutral amino acids, and in vulnerable subjects raises brain serotonin activity, reduces cortisol concentration, and improves mood under stress.
+66. Markus CR, Olivier B, Panhuysen GE, et al. The bovine protein alpha-lactalbumin increases the plasma ratio of tryptophan to the other large neutral amino acids in vulnerable subjects raises brain serotonin activity, reduces cortisol concentration, and improves mood under stress.
 Am J Clin Nutr.
 2000 Jun;71(6): 1536-44.

 67. Markus CR, Olivier B, de Haan EH.
 Whey protein rich in alpha-lactalbumin increases the ratio of plasma tryptophan to the sum of the other large neutral amino acids and improves cognitive performance in stress-vulnerable subjects.
 Am J Clin Nutr.
 2002 Jun;75(6):1051-6.